jongpie/NebulaLogger/README.md

 ## Adding Custom Fields to Nebula Logger's Data Model

-As of `v4.13.14`, Nebula Logger supports defining, setting, and mapping custom fields within Nebula Logger's data model.
+Nebula Logger supports defining, setting, and mapping custom fields within Nebula Logger's data model.
 This is helpful in orgs that want to extend Nebula Logger's included data model by creating their own org/project-specific fields.

-This feature requires that you populate your custom fields yourself, and is only available in Apex currently.
-The plan is to add in a future release the ability to also set custom fields via JavaScript & Flow.
+This feature requires that you populate your custom fields yourself, and is only available in Apex & JavaScript currently.
+The plan is to add in a future release the ability to also set custom fields via Flow.

+- `v4.13.14` added this functionality for Apex
+- `v4.14.6` added this functionality for JavaScript (lightning components)

 ### Adding Custom Fields to the Platform Event `LogEntryEvent__e`